 DevOps tools for continuous network monitoring automate many of the checks that a system administrator would have to perform manually.
 This means that IT engineers can act quickly on crucial failures and other network problems before they can impact user experience.
 Such a process is essential for basic network management.

-As its name suggests, this type of continuous monitoring involves measuring the performance and availability of specific applications.
+As its name suggests, APM is a type of continuous monitoring that involves measuring the performance and availability of specific applications.
 Application performance monitoring tools track metrics such as:

 Application performance monitoring in DevOps is important because it allows you to identify and resolve issues before they impact the performance of the overall system.
 This is similar to the goal of network performance monitoring (NPM), but the two practices have fundamental differences which make them both worthwhile to adopt.